ctb/SomePackage/README.txt

   % python setup.py test

 if you have setuptools or Distribute installed.
+This mechanism will also be supported under distutils2, or distutils under 3.3 and above.

 You can also run